mehulagg/gitlab/doc/user/admin_area/settings/instance_template_repository.md

 ![File templates in the Admin Area](img/file_template_admin_area.png)

-Once a project has been selected, you can add custom templates to the repository, and they will appear in the appropriate places in the [frontend](../../project/repository/web_editor.md#template-dropdowns) and [API](../../../api/settings.md).
+You can add custom templates to the repository, which will be displayed in the appropriate places in the [frontend](../../project/repository/web_editor.md#template-dropdowns) and [API](../../../api/settings.md).